jewelsofthought/neshama/site/posts/parashot/Eikev.md

 At the core of every existence is a divine utterance that created it (“Let there be light,” “Let the earth sprout forth vegetation,” etc.), which remains nestled within it to continuously supply it with being and life.
 The soul of man descends into the trappings and trials of physical life in order to unite with and elevate the “sparks of holiness” buried in the food it eats, the clothes it wears, and all the other objects and forces of the physical existence it interacts with.
 For when a person utilizes something, directly or indirectly, to serve the Creator, he penetrates its shell of mundanity, revealing and realizing its divine essence and purpose.

-_Note: Here is the truth that the only way to release the sparks of light is to enter into the places of darkness, the materiality of the object itself, within which the spark is hidden.
-This is why we need to engage and enjoy all our physical senses, for those are the tools that Ha’Shem provided us with to penetrate (dig) into the thickness and density of the material “world”, in order to release the sparks that are buried therein._
+{NOTE: Here is the truth that the only way to release the sparks of light is to enter into the places of darkness, the materiality of the object itself, within which the spark is hidden.
+This is why we need to engage and enjoy all our physical senses, for those are the tools that Ha’Shem provided us with to penetrate (dig) into the thickness and density of the material “world”, in order to release the sparks that are buried therein.}

 Therein lies a deeper meaning to the verse ([Psalms 107:5](https://www.chabad.org/16328#v5)): “The hungry and the thirsty, in them does their soul wrap itself.”
 A person may desire food and sense only his body’s hunger, but in truth his physical craving is but the expression and external “packaging” of a deeper yen—his soul’s craving for the sparks of holiness that are the object of its mission in physical life.
 (Rabbi DovBer, the Maggid of Mezeritch)

-_Note: Is this not the essence of our very existence, and expressed in clear terms.
+{NOTE: Is this not the essence of our very existence, and expressed in clear terms.
 However, the meaning of these lovely words is the task, the challenge.
 To understand divine utterances in human terms is our work.
-How to do that?_
+How to do that?

-_The central challenge is “to serve the Creator”.
+The central challenge is “to serve the Creator”.
 What does that mean?
 In religious terms (and all religions preach the same action), it is to pr(act)ice in a certain manner.
-In Judaism it is to obey all the commandments, and to carry out all the_ mitzvot. _In Christianity, it is to... as in Islam, or Buddhism, or Hinduism.
-Each has its “commandments”, and its practice_ (halacha).
+In Judaism it is to obey all the commandments, and to carry out all the _mitzvot_.
+In Christianity, it is to... as in Islam, or Buddhism, or Hinduism.
+Each has its “commandments”, and its practice (_halacha_).

-_The practice, the religion, is there, at its highest/best, to cleanse our souls so that we can “see” the Divine in everything.
+The practice, the religion, is there, at its highest/best, to cleanse our souls so that we can “see” the Divine in everything.
 That is still not the spark – for the spark is the energy that moves/affects something.
-Here I have to speak of the [levels of soul](/site/posts/qkab/soul_levels)._
+Here I have to speak of the [levels of soul](/site/posts/qkab/soul_levels).
+}
 ---

 > Who led you through that great and terrible desert . . . [a place of] thirst where there is no water (8:15)